-- 22.1.3 Leg side; Any ball passing down the leg side and not touching the batter will be called a wide except in the case where the ball passes between the batter and the wicket. - 22.1.4 Off side.
-The umpire will be guided by the 17" line in determining what is a fair ball. - 22.1.5 Switch Hits: By the batter playing the switch hit or the reverse sweep or getting in a position to play the shot she is deemed to bring the ball sufficiently within her reach on the leg side as well. - 22.1.6 Umpires are instructed to apply very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.
+- 22.1.3 Leg side; Any ball passing down the leg side and not touching the batter will be called a wide except in the case where the ball passes between the batter and the wicket.
+Off side.
+The umpire will be guided by the 17" line in determining what is a fair ball. - 22.1.4 Switch Hits: By the batter playing the switch hit or the reverse sweep or getting in a position to play the shot she is deemed to bring the ball sufficiently within her reach on the leg side as well.
+Consequently in these circumstances the wider 75cm wide guidelines shall apply on the off side and the leg side. - 22.1.5 Umpires are instructed to apply very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.